pothabolu-prasuna/cs670-assignments/Assignment2/Solutions.md

 **Part 2 (30 points)
-Assume that you are given the customer data generated in Part 1, implement a Gradient Descent algorithm from scratch that will estimate the Exponential distribution according to the Maximum Likelihood criterion.
+Assume that you are given the customer data generated in Part 1, implement a Gradient Descent algorithm from scratch that will estimate the Exponential distribution according to the Maximum Likelihood criterion.**

-Answer the following:**
+Answer the following:

-Plot the negative log likelihood of the exponential distribution.
-(10 points)
+**Plot the negative log likelihood of the exponential distribution.
+(10 points)**

+Plot the negative log likelihood of the exponential distribution:

+log likelihood of the exponential distribution: nlog(λ)- λ sum(x)

+Negative log likelihood of the exponential distribution=-[ nlog(λ)- λ sum(x)

+Steps:

+	1.Take set of values for λ ex: we took here from 0.01 to 1 with step size 0.01

+	2.Take x data set here we took randomly generated 200 samples

+	3.Calculate negative log likelihood value using above formula using data set(step2) , each lambda

+	4. use lambdaset and calculated negative likelihood values to plot graph